sowrensen/butler/readme.md

 ### Enviroment Variables

-Before you can run the script, you have to declare two environment variables in `.env` file.
-An example file has been added for your consistency.
-Just copy the `.env.example` file as `.env` and define the values for the following two keys.
+Before you can run the script, you have to declare some environment variables in a `.env` file.
+An example `.env` file has been added for your consistency.
+Just copy the `.env.example` file as `.env` and define the values for the following keys.

- - **PROJECT_ROOT**: This will be the directory where all of your Laravel projects reside, e.g. `/home/<user>/projects`, or `/var/www`, or `/usr/share/nginx`.
+ - **PROJECT_ROOT** (required): This will be the directory where all of your Laravel projects reside, e.g. `/home/<user>/projects`, or `/var/www`, or `/usr/share/nginx`.
  Note that, if you keep your projects into some place which is in `root` directory, you have to run the script as root.
 You know how Linux works, right?

- - **PROJECT_DEPTH**: This value defines the searching depths for directories.
+ - **PROJECT_DEPTH** (required): This value defines the searching depths for directories.
  The value should be either 1 or 2.
 If you have subdirectories in your root directory, you have to put 2, else put 1.
 For example, suppose this is the file structure inside your `PROJECT_ROOT`: